MDMA / 'Ecstasy'

 MDMA is often taken in pill form (‘ecstasy’ pills).
 In the last decade however, there has been a shift towards MDMA being sold as a powder, which often looks like crushed up, off-white, brownish or yellowish crystals.
 MDMA powder can be swallowed, dissolved into a drink or snorted.

-The quantity of MDMA in pills and powders varies; some being very strong and some being weak, so you can't guide your dose reliably by the amount of powder or number of pills.
+The quantity of MDMA in pills and powders varies all the way from 0% (e.g. pills made of plaster of Paris) to close to 100%, so you can't guide your dose reliably by the amount of powder or number of pills.
 This means that users can accidentally take more than intended.
-A single pill can contain enough MDMA to make some people feel overwhelmed.
-Someone accustomed to taking several weak pills could overdose if the purity increases.
+A single pill can contain enough MDMA to make some people feel overwhelmed, and on occasion pills and capsules have appeared which have contained quite dangerous amounts in one unit.
+Someone accustomed to taking several weak pills can overdose if the purity increases.

 The popularity of MDMA powder is in part a reaction to the suspicion people have of pills.
 However, PMMA and other potentially harmful substances have been found in both pills and powder.
 Neither type can be relied upon to be unadulterated, or to contain a fixed dose.